 Both Lucero and Dang swear by this foolproof technique: “Start with an eyeliner pencil to lay down a guide by etching in small strokes along your top lash, then use a Q-tip or stiff angle brush to blend the etched pencil liner to create a soft diffused edge,” says Dang.
 Next, trace your liquid liner over top of your pencil liner.
 This will ensure that your liquid liner will look precise and the diffused pencil will hide any liquid liner imperfections.
 “Eventually you won’t need to lay down a pencil guide as you become more steady in your technique,” she says.

-While it might seem backwards to do mascara first, Lucero says it will actually make applying your liner a bit easier.
+While it might seem backwards to do mascara first, Lucero says it will actually make applying liner a bit easier.
+When your lashes are stiff from mascara, they act as a barrier that guides application.
 “This will help guide you in lining your eyes and help you to understand your eye shape to create the most flattering line.”

 Take a step back

-When putting on eyeliner it’s easy to move the mirror right up to your eye and become hyper-focused on the application.
-But, sometimes when you move away from the mirror after applying liner your look can appear a bit…wonky.
+When putting on eyeliner, you’ll naturally want to get as close as the mirror as possible, which means you can easily become hyper-focused on the application.
+When you finally move away from the mirror, things to look a bit wonky.
 “Always take a step back and look at both eyes instead of just one eye up close, so you can balance out the liner if needed,” says Lucero.

 For hooded eyes

-With hooded lids, often the eye lid isn’t visible, making eyeliner seem to disappear.
+With hooded eyes, the lid is often not visible which can mean your eyeliner won’t be seen.
 “Create the cat eye flick where your lid’s hood starts,” Dang says.
-“Work your way inward, applying your liner in thin strokes and widening as desired.”
+“Work your way inward, applying liner in thin strokes and widening as desired.”

 For close-set eyes